 Such apps are often built with some React Native video call SDK instead of from scratch.

 Banuba Video Editor Timeline Demo

-Video editing apps in React Native allow users to modify and rearrange video shots while enhancing them with filters, visual effects and sounds to create a new product.
-Mobile video editors vary based on their specializations, from Filmmaker Pro or KineMaster for professional-grade editing to Quik designed for creating “Instagram-friendly” fun, short videos.
+Video editing apps in React Native allow users to modify and rearrange shots while enhancing them with filters, visual effects, and sounds to create a new product.
+Mobile editors vary based on their specializations, from Filmmaker Pro or KineMaster for professional-grade editing to Quik designed for creating “Instagram-friendly” fun, short clips.

 AI video editing features are also becoming more popular.

-Video streaming apps allow users to watch videos over the web without downloading them.
+Streaming apps allow users to watch videos over the web without downloading them.
 They are typically extensive libraries of TV shows and movies available on a subscription basis.
-The basic functions include playing, browsing, and sharing videos using integrations with social networks, downloading them to watch offline, and creating video playlists.
+The basic functions include playing, browsing, and sharing clips using integrations with social networks, downloading them to watch offline, and creating playlists.

-Netflix is a shining example of a video streaming platform.
-Based on traffic volume, it remains the leader in the global video streaming market, followed by Apple TV, Hulu, and CBC.
+Netflix is a shining example of a streaming platform.
+Based on traffic volume, it remains the leader in the global streaming market, followed by Apple TV, Hulu, and CBC.

 Video sharing apps